tronhook/docs/quickstart.md

 Follow these steps if you want to synchronize data from Tron blockchain into a database

-The database used to is elasticsearch, you can start an elasticsearch instance with following command:
+The database used is elasticsearch, you can start an elasticsearch instance with following command:

 ```bash
 docker run -d --name elastic /home/<user>/elastic-data:/usr/share/elasticsearch/data -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:6.5.